 The application deadline for scholarship funding to attend KRPA workshops or local training events is 30 days prior to the event.
-The deadline to apply for scholarship funding for the KRPA Conference, NRPA Conference or other state/national conferences is 90 days prior to the event.
+The deadline to apply for scholarship funding for the KRPA Conference or other conferences is 90 days prior to the event, except the deadline for the NRPA Conference is in the beginning of May.
+(See below for details.)
 No scholarship funds will go directly to any individual before attending the educational opportunity.
 Scholarship recipients or the agency they work for are reimbursed after approval from the board.

 The application deadlines for scholarship funding are:

 Certified Playground Safety Course and Exam- February 1, 2022

 90 days prior Regional and national out of state training